 Since BMW doesn’t technically count, here’s the 11th entry to this list.
 Don’t say it as ‘porsh’ or ‘por-shay’ or ‘porch’ (yes I’ve heard the latter one too many times).
 Go all the way – ‘por-sha’.

-And oh, the Porsche Cayenne is actually pronounced exactly like the cayenne pepper – ‘kay-yen’ and not ‘kai-yen’.
+And oh, the Porsche Cayenne is actually pronounced ‘ka-yen’ and not ‘kai-yen’.

 Admit it.
 You don’t want me to stop.
 Very well then.
 Let’s close off with a brand all of us are wary of (haha!).
 Instead of pronouncing the v, do it the right way, with an f.
 It’s ‘folks-va-gen’.